immutant/immutant.org/tutorials/caching.md

 ---
 title: Caching
-sequence: 6
+sequence: 4
-description: "In-memory memoization using linearly-scalable data grids"
+description: "In-memory memoization using a linearly-scalable data grid"
 ---

 In this tutorial, we'll explore some of Immutant's [caching] features.